elastisys/cloudpool.restapi/docs/api.rst

    infrastructure.

-   The metadata is a simple JSON document that shows what API version(s) this cloud pool supports, whether the cloud infrastructure supports returning a dependable value for when a machine was requested, and a unique identifier for the cloud infrastructure.
+   The metadata is a simple JSON document that shows what API version(s) this cloud pool supports, and a unique identifier for the cloud infrastructure.

  - **Input**: None
  - **Output**: